nus-cs2113-AY2324S2/ip/docs/README.md

 Format: `find [keyword]`

 ### Deleting a task: `delete`
-Delete a task from index.
+Delete a task by index.

 Format: `delete [index]`